-In 2013 Early Music America offered two grants of $1000 each to college or university Early Music Ensembles for the purpose of supporting a specific project or event that will enrich or broaden the educational experience of the students, and/or help to elevate the profile of the ensembles on campus, in their community, or nationally.
-Below contains information about requirements and the application process.
+In 2014, Early Music America will offer two grants of $1,000 each to college or university Early Music Ensembles for the purpose of supporting a specific project or event that will enrich or broaden the educational experience of the students, and/or help to elevate the profile of the ensembles on campus, in their community or nationally.
+All funds must be used in the 2014-2015 school year.

 - The ensemble devotes its attention primarily to music before ca. 1750

 - The ensemble gives attention to matters of historical performance

 - Where instrumental performance is involved, the ensemble performs on period instruments OR is working towards the goal of using a period-instrument based group.

 The majority of participants must be students enrolled in a degree program at the ensemble’s home institution.
 The ensemble may include non-student community participants and/or faculty members as well, as long as they are fewer than one-third the members in the ensemble.

 The director of the ensemble must be a member of EMA or the school must be an organizational member.
 Members of EMA Board and staff are not eligible to apply.